 WHY YOU ARE NOT IMPROVING

-I have been playing golf for over 50 years and coaching golf for nearly 20.
+I have been playing golf for over 50 years and coaching golf for over 20 years.
 Of course I have seen players improve but I have seen many many more who fail to improve, in spite of their efforts.
 In my experience, here are the main stumbling blocks to improvement.